threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy Digibyte.
 - Check that Digibyte is reachable and certified.
-- Deploy another Digibyte.
+- Deploy another Digibyte in double test.
-- Check that deploying another Digibyte will raise error.
+- Check that deploying another Digibyte will raise error in double test.

 ### test15_ExtendKubernetes